-While you can hop on a 40–45 minute regional flight to Iceland’s West Fjords, my father and I opted to drive so we could soak up the scenic landscape and have the freedom to explore.
-Driving the two hours from Reykjavik to Stykkishólmur, we caught a 9am ferry to Brjánslækur.
+While you can hop on a 40–45 minute regional flight, my father and I opted to drive so we could soak up the scenic landscape and have the freedom to explore.
+After driving for two hours from Reykjavik to Stykkishólmur, we caught a 9am ferry to Brjánslækur.
 The Sea Tours ferry takes about two hours and offers views of the ocean, hot breakfast on board, and a cozy lounge to relax in before arriving in Brjánslækur.

 Two hours drive from Brjánslækur is Ísafjörður, the biggest city in the West Fjords and where you’re likely to spend the night.
 I recommend Hotel Ísafjörður, which is nestled in the heart of town across from a charming bakery, and has waterfront views of the Ísafjarðardjúp fjord in front.

 When you first arrive in Brjánslækur, you may be tempted to head straight to Ísafjörður and check-in to your hotel.
-Instead—as you’ll be arriving on the first peninsula of Iceland’s West Fjords—head to Látrabjarg.
-Látrabjarg is the most visited attraction in Iceland’s West Fjords, and for good reason.
-Látrabjarg is the western-most point in Iceland, and offers spectacular views of the Denmark Strait and neighboring cliffs.
-Essentially a line of cliffs extending 14km in length, Látrabjarg is home to numerous birds, including the iconic puffin, which flock to nest on the jagged cliffs.
+Instead – as you’ll be arriving on the first peninsula of Iceland’s West Fjords – head to Látrabjarg.
+Látrabjarg is the most visited attraction in the West Fjords, and for good reason.
+It’s the western-most point in Iceland, and offers spectacular views of the Denmark Strait and neighbouring cliffs.
+Essentially a line of cliffs extending 14km (8.7mi) in length, Látrabjarg is home to numerous birds, including the iconic puffin, which flock to nest on the jagged cliffs.

 The best of the West Fjords is discovered along the way, so as you drive towards Ísafjörður and around the fjords, you’ll be greeted with enviable vistas and photo opportunities at every turn.
-Sheep also pepper the landscape, so be wary while driving as the cotton-ball-like animals can be found lazily grazing alongside the road.
-Be wary of the time you spend sightseeing as well!
-If you can, avoid driving at night to Ísafjörður as the one lane, gravel roads are precarious at best during the day, and downright terrifying at night.
+Sheep also pepper the landscape, so be wary while driving as the cotton-ball animals can be found lazily grazing alongside the road.
+Be wary of the time you spend sightseeing as well.
+If you can, avoid driving at night to Ísafjörður as the one-lane gravel roads are precarious enough during the day, and downright terrifying at night.

 For our adventure, my father and I spent two days exploring Iceland’s West Fjords, driving up and down each peninsula.
 On the way back towards southern Iceland, we opted to skip the ferry and drive six hours until we hit the town of Selfoss, outside Reykjavik and on the Golden Circle trail.
 We stayed at Hotel Rangá, a four star resort in the countryside that offers ideal opportunities to view the Northern Lights.
 Built in a log cabin style, Hotel Rangá is driving distance from the highlights of the Golden Circle.

-While many travelers will take five days to explore the Golden Circle, we were able to hit all the main spots (Vik’s black sand beach, the Jökulsárlón glacial lagoon, Selfoss waterfall and lava fields) within two days.
-Our Icelandic adventure proved a whirlwind of early wake up calls and long days spent exploring—but in a mere five days we managed to see the best of southern and western Iceland.
+While many travellers will take five days to explore the Golden Circle, we were able to hit all the main spots – Vik’s black sand beach, the Jökulsárlón glacial lagoon, Selfoss waterfall and lava fields – within two days.
+Our Icelandic adventure proved a whirlwind of early wake up calls and long days spent exploring – but in a mere five days we managed to see the best of southern and western Iceland.